Introduction

 No, botulism in animals is not contagious but occurs due to environmental exposure to C. botulinum toxins.

-5. How can botulism in animals be prevented?
+5. How can botulism be prevented?

 Proper feed storage, vaccination, and carcass disposal help minimize outbreaks.